 The state is home to the Boise National Forest

-The Boise National Forest offers ample outdoor activities for visitors to Idaho including hiking, fishing and rafting.
+The Boise National Forest offers ample outdoor activities for visitors to Idaho including hiking, fishing with the best monofilament line and rafting.

 You’ll want to visit Idaho during every season for different activities so consider staying at The Lodge At River Rock if you’re looking for ski resort accommodations that also has views overlooking the river itself.
 If you are interested in spas then try Tamarack where they have an award winning spa as well as luxurious guest rooms available.